Ayan2127/WebScraping_Challenge/README.md

 ---Perform min, max, and avg calculations

----Finally, plot data using new df
+---Finally, plot data using new df & convert df to csv file